Insigneo Showcase 2026

 12:30Lunch, posters and exhibitors

-Session 4: Industry/Innovation
+Session 4: Focus on Industry/Innovation

 Chair: Alex Wilkinson, Commercialisation update